 Provided the curing compound damage caused by sawing is repaired according to 451.10 and to the Engineer’s satisfaction, the Contractor may operate the sawing equipment necessary to saw joints on the newly constructed pavement.
 Do not operate other mechanical equipment upon existing lane of pavement for seven days or until specimen beams attain a modulus of rupture of 600 pounds per square inch (4.2 MPa).
 If only finishing equipment is carried on an existing lane, paving may be permitted after that lane has been in place for at least 3 days and after specimen beams shall have attained a modulus of rupture of 500 pounds per square inch (3.5 MPa).

 When the width of pavement being placed in one operation is 12 feet (3.6 m) or more and the total area of any given width of pavement on the project exceeds 10,000 square yards (8300 m2), use a separate concrete spreading machine.
 When a slipform paver is equipped with a dowel bar inserter the separate spreader requirement may be waived provided the slipform paver is capable of spreading, consolidating, screeding, and float finishing the freshly placed concrete.
-Provide the Engineer documentation that the will meet this specification.
+Provide the Engineer documentation that the slipform paver will meet this specification.

 Do not mix, place, or finish concrete after dark without operating an adequate and approved lighting system.

-When the air temperature is 35 F (2 C) or below, concrete a temperature of between 50 and 80 F (10 and 27 C) at the point of placement.
+When the air temperature is 35 F (2 C) or below, assure the concrete has a temperature of between 50 and 80 F (10 and 27 C) at the point of placement.

 When the air temperature is greater than 35 F (2 C) before placing, maintain a concrete temperature of not more than 90 F (32 C).